-SINGAPORE - Scientists in Singapore have made a unique discovery about how to treat cancers - when it comes to pinpointing cancer treatment targets, it is better to listen to many computer programmes rather than Researchers just one. have developed an advanced system that integrates this 'wisdom of the crowd' through powerful а consensus algorithm to isolate the Achilles heel of each individual cancer tumour, helping scientists to better study different cancers and identify targeted treatments.
+SINGAPORE Scientists in Singapore have made a unique discovery about how to treat cancers - when it comes to pinpointing cancer treatment targets, it is better listen to many computer programmes rather than just one.
+Researchers have developed an advanced system that integrates this 'wisdom of the crowd' through a powerful consensus algorithm to isolate the Achilles heel of each individual cancer tumour, helping scientists to better study different cancers and identify targeted treatments.

-(Image source: ASTAR's Genome Institute of Singapore) Singapore scientists discover new computer system that uses data from multiple sources to better treat cancer.
+(Image source: A\STAR's Genome Institute of Singapore) Singapore scientists discover new computer system that uses data from multiple sources to better treat cancer.